University College Dublin Students' Union: History

-In later years the Union had financial problems.
-A 2012 audit found shoddy financial practices devoid of checks and balances since 2007, racking up €1.4m in debt including nearly €400,000 in liability to the tax authorities, ultimately requiring a bailout from the University.
-Following this, the Union incorporated as a limited liability company in 2012 and recorded a steady income with a surplus in subsequent years.
+As of the early 21st century, the union had some financial problems.
+A 2012 audit found shoddy financial practices devoid of checks and balances since 2007, racking up €1.4m in debt including nearly €400,000 in liability to the tax authorities, ultimately requiring a bailout from UCD.
+Following this, the union incorporated as a limited liability company in 2012.

-The Union has had a rocky relationship with the Union of Students in Ireland (USI), disaffiliating and reaffiliating several times over the years.
-As of 2021, UCDSU is not affiliated with USI, having decided to leave in a referendum which was held in February 2013, 67% of students voted to leave the national union, reaffirming this in a 2016 with 74% of Students voting for UCDSU to remain outside of USI.
-Issues for un-affiliating and continuing to remain outside of USI cited included the ineffectual leadership of USI, transparency in USI operations and the large cost of affiliation which would amount to over €100,000.
-UCDSU ceased being a member organisation on 1 July 2013.
+The union has had a "rocky relationship" with the national student union of Ireland, Aontas na Mac Léinn in Éirinn (formerly USI) disaffiliating and reaffiliating several times over the years.
+The union decided to leave in a referendum in February 2013; 67% of students voted to leave the national union, reaffirming this in a 2016 with 74% of students voting for the union to remain outside of USI.
+Issues for disaffiliating cited by members of UCDSU included the ineffectual leadership of USI, transparency in its operations and the cost of affiliation of over €100,000.
+UCDSU ceased being a member organisation on 1 July 2013, and remained as such until April 2025, following an affiliation referendum with 63.7% of voting students choosing to rejoin USI.

 Structure

-The main governing body of UCDSU, subject only to referendums and general meetings of the members of the Union, is the Union Council, which meets every second week of term.
-The Union Council is composed chiefly of class representatives elected in their respective constituencies.
-These constituencies are elected at a flexible ratio, far lower than a previously arbitrary ratio of one representative per 125 students.
-The power of Union Council is conferred in a de facto manner on the Union Executive outside of term.
-The Union Executive, composed of elected sabbatical and non-sabbatical officers as well as the Union secretary, meets weekly during term and fortnightly outside of it.
-There are several sabbatical officers, who are involved in the day-to-day running of the Union.
+The main governing body of UCDSU is the union's council, which meets every second week of term.
+The council is composed chiefly of class representatives elected in their respective constituencies.
+The council's power is conferred in a de facto manner on the Union Executive outside of term.

+The Union Executive is composed of elected sabbatical and non-sabbatical officers as well as the union secretary.
+There are several sabbatical officers, who are involved in the day-to-day running of the union.
 The president and two nominated vice-presidents, as agreed by the executive, are student representatives on the UCD Governing Authority.
-A sabbatical term of office is twelve months in duration and commences on 1 July each year, although the incoming officers are, in accordance with the UCDSU constitution, given job training by the incumbents from 15 June.
+A sabbatical term of office is twelve months in duration and commences on 1 July each year.
 Sabbatical elections take place in late February–early March of each year.
-Sabbatical officers take a year out from academic studies and work full-time for the Union.
+Sabbatical officers take a year out from academic studies and work full-time for the union.

-The composition of the Union's Council includes a number of full-time elected sabbatical executive officers, elected non-sabbatical executive officers, class representatives, campaign coordinators and an entertainments forum.
+The composition of the union's council includes a number of full-time elected sabbatical executive officers, elected non-sabbatical executive officers, class representatives, campaign coordinators and an entertainments forum.